zapata-engineering/orquestra-core/docs/guides/optimizers.rst

   :start-after: # basic recorder
   :end-before: # --- End

-Looking at the output we see that the recorder correctly stored the called that we made.
+Looking at the output we see that the recorder correctly stored the call that we made.

 .. code:: text